 Cummings Foundation Fellowship Dr. Nadine Blumer

 Dr. Nadine Blumer received her Ph.D. and M.A. in Sociology from the University of Toronto in Canada.
 Her doctoral research was funded in part by the German Academic Exchange Service (DAAD) and the Berlin Program for Advanced German and European Studies at the Freie Universität in Berlin, Germany.
 She is a native speaker of English with language skills in German, Romanian, and French.
-While in residence at the Center, Dr. Blumer will be working on her project entitled, “From Victim Hierarchies to Memorial Networks: How Germany Remembers the Nazi Genocide of the Roma.”
+While in residence at the Center, Dr. Blumer worked on her project entitled, “From Victim Hierarchies to Memorial Networks: How Germany Remembers the Nazi Genocide of the Roma.”

 Following completion of the Cummings Foundation Fellowship, Dr. Blumer will begin a two-year SSHRC postdoctoral fellowship at the Centre for Ethnographic Research and Exhibition in the Aftermath of Violence (CEREV) at Concordia University in Montreal, Quebec.
-She will build on research interests in cultural memory and comparative genocide studies in a new project titled, Virtual Multiculturalism: Curatorial Strategies and New Media at the Canadian Museum for Human Rights.
+She will build on research interests in cultural memory and comparative genocide studies in a new project titled, "Virtual Multiculturalism: Curatorial Strategies and New Media at the Canadian Museum for Human Rights."

 Dr. Blumer was in residence at the Mandel Center from June 1 to December 31, 2013.